jsoni2/CS4220/Week02/homework.md

 ### Week 2 Homework - Due 02/12/17 at 11:59pm

 Complete all the problems below.
+100 Points total.
+(20 pts each)

 - Output your answers to the console using this format.